arjunan-k/Medical_Insurance/README.md

 Data source : https://www.kaggle.com/mirichoi0218/insurance

-# DATA ANALYSIS (EDA)
-* Feature sex, region has an almost balanced amount, meanwhile most people are non smoker & obese
-* A person who smoke and have BMI above 30 tends to have a higher medical cost
-* Older people who smoke have more expensive charges
-* People who smoke and obese have the highest average charges compared to others

 # INSIGHTS
-The insights drawn by performing `Data Analysis` are:
+The insights drawn by performing `Data Analysis Using Tableau` are:

-- Most people are a non smokers & obese.
-- Feature sex, region has an almost balanced amount.
+* Features like Sex and Region has an almost balanced distribution.
+* Majority of the policyholders fall in Overweight and Obese category.
+* Most of the policyholders are Non-Smokers.
+* Highest number of policyholders are in the range of 18 to 22 years old.
-- People who smoke & have a higher BMI, has higher medical charges.
+* A person who smokes and have a BMI above 30 (Obese) tends to have a higher medical cost.
-- Older people who smoke have more expensive charges.
+* Older people who smoke have more expensive charges.
-- An obese person who smokes have higher charges.
+* Most of the policyholders have 1 to 2 children as dependencies.

 # DATA PROCESSING
 1. Check missing value - there are none <br>